diekhans/gencode-backmap/README.md

 The program takes the current (source) GENCODE GFF3 or GTF, cross-assembly genomic alignments, and the previous (target) GENCODE annotations.

-Mapping is done on a per gene basis using the following steps:
+Mapping is done on a per-gene mapping using the following steps:

 - Project transcripts of the gene through the alignments, keeping exons chained.
   - If there are multiple mappings, first look for ones that the overlapping